h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The socket value stored in EDI is then set to '0' with an XOR operation.

-The RETURN VALUE defined in the man pages for accept4 describes a new int sockfd value returned after the accept syscall is executed, this return value can be moved into EDI as with the previous sockfd value:
+The RETURN VALUE defined in the man pages for accept4 describes a new sockfd value returned after the accept syscall is executed, this return value can be moved into EDI as with the previous sockfd value:

 ```nasm
 	xor edi, edi    ; zeroize socket value stored in edi